 – James Wilber, National Championships & Competitions Manager, USA Rugby

 How to Get to Greenville-Pitt County?

 By car: Greenville lies at the confluence of many state highways and interstates so that no matter your point of origin, you can be sure that all roads lead to Greenville.
-If you’re coming from points west such as Raleigh-Durham, head east on US-264 for about 90 miles, and from Charlotte head northeast on 1-84 to US-264 for about 250 miles.
+If you’re coming from points west such as Raleigh-Durham, head east on future Interstate 587 for about 90 miles, and from Charlotte head northeast on 1-84 to future Interstate 587 for about 250 miles.

 By plane: About an hour and a half to the west of downtown Greenville is Raleigh-Durham International Airport, which offers countless domestic and international flights to meet travelers’ needs.
-For connections to and from the capital city of Charlotte, local Pitt-Greenville Airport offers flights via American Eagle.
+For connections to and from Charlotte, local Pitt-Greenville Airport offers flights via American Eagle.

 Company Name: Greenville-Pitt County Sports Commission